FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_SSLAccess_new/t_st_SSLAccess_new.md

 ## Reorder encryption entries

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> applies the first entry in the *SSL Encryption Entries* that matched the user class of the user.
-So, for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to use them, you want the more specific entries before the more general entries in the list.
+{{< SecureTransport/componentshortname  >}} applies the first entry in the *SSL Encryption Entries* that matched the user class of the user.
+So, for {{< SecureTransport/componentshortname  >}} to use them, you want the more specific entries before the more general entries in the list.

 1. Select **Access > Secure Socket Layer**.
     The *Secure Socket Layer* page is displayed.